F1248/OpenCore-Legacy-Patcher/docs/ICNS.md

 Note, for each image we recommend having one of double the size.
 This ensures that icons are scaled correctly since .icns support dedicated images depending on HiDPI or not.

-Once you have a custom image you want to use(for example, as a background), download the [latest release of OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) and enter the `Utilities/icnspack/` folder:
+Once you've a custom image you want to use(for example, as a background), download the [latest release of OpenCorePkg](https://github.com/acidanthera/OpenCorePkg/releases) and enter the `Utilities/icnspack/` folder:

 ![](../images/icnspack-folder.png)